webmasterkai/wayoffthegrid/docs/orientation/2-equipment.md

 * Rule 2000 Bilge pump w/ electronic float switch
 * Whale manual bilge pump in cockpit
 * Whale manual bilge pump under galley sole
-* With exception of the water maker, all thru-hulls are ¼ turn Marelon ball valves, requiring no grounding and non-corrosive
+* With exception of the water maker, all thru-hulls are ¼ turn Marelon ball valves, requiring no grounding and non-corrosive.

 ### Water Maker